The Deep Web

 A large portion of this platform is innocuous, consisting of inaccessible content sections such as libraries, corporate intranets, academic research archives and databases which conventional browsers can’t access.

 Similarly, the Deep Web has password protected private sites requiring registration and login, as well as encrypted networks, unlinked content and web archives that can’t be indexed and hence undiscoverable by online directories such as Google.
+Comprehensive Deep Web Site Index is not available yet but we have made one of the biggest deep web websites directory.

 It makes up approximately 96% of all Internet content which means that what we see is only 4%, even so lots of people still continue using it since it’s a very rich source of data.